Louisiana State Penitentiary: Magazine

 The Angolite is the institution's inmate-published and edited magazine, which began in 1975 or 1976.
 Each year, six issues are published.
 Louisiana prison officials believed an independently edited publication would help the prison.
 The Angolite gained a national reputation as a quality magazine and won international awards under two prisoner editors, Wilbert Rideau and Billy Sinclair, who became co-editors in 1978.
-Associate editor Ron Gene Wikberg joined them in 1988, moving up from a position as a staff writer.
-He worked on the magazine until gaining parole in 1992.